 More accurate by far would be to talk in terms of nutrient balance rather than calorie balance.
 This is conceptually identical with the difference between the intake and burning of a given nutrient determining how the amount of that nutrient in the body changes.
 So consider carbohydrate for example.

 Carbohydrate balance = Carbohydrate Intake – Carbohydrate Oxidation

-If carbohydrate intake is greater than oxidation, carbohydrate balance will be positive and carbohydrate will be stored in the body and the same holds for the other nutrients more or less.
+If carbohydrate intake is greater than oxidation, carbohydrate balance will be positive and carbohydrate will be stored in the body.
+The same holds for the other nutrients more or less.
 I say more or less as there are differences in how well or poorly the nutrients are stored or used for energy (i.e. there is no store of alcohol and it all has to be burned off) but just keep the general concept in mind.

 Protein balance = Protein Intake – Protein Oxidation

 Fat balance = Fat Intake – Fat Oxidation